I Am Uncertainty

 It’s funny.
 The things you feared looking back.
 So funny, so silly.
 The reasons, the chains you invented.
 So funny on the other side of that stupid wall of fear.
 Fear of leaving.
 Fear of staying.
 Fear of dying.
 Fear of living.
 Fear of love.
 Fear of hate.
 So many fears that lined that wall that I covered up with pictures of my beloved babies and called home.

 Do you know I didn’t lose one?
-Not one of the fucking gorgeous pictures.
+Not one of those gorgeous pictures.
 Every single one hangs on my wall to this day and will for every day yet to come.
 Yep.
 That is for sure.
+As sure as you are real even though you don’t believe in you the way I do.

 So this country song pulls me back to the reality of this moment in real time.
 Whatever that lesser measure of illusion means.
 Real time.
 One where and when I am no longer afraid.
 One where and when I am certain.
 One where and when I just know… even there’s no way I could know with such limited information to go on.